kakezatou/SecretMessageGUI/README.md

 ## Requirements
 - Python
 - PyCryptodome

+option

-- ひみつの鍵.csv  // Secret key .csv file
+- ひみつの鍵.csv(Secret key .csv file)
 ## How to install PyCryptodome

 To install PyCryptodome, use the following command: